pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 ### Identifying storage pools

-A method for identifying storage pools accessible via a CSI driver based on the existing topology information gets outlined below.
-The `external-provisioner` will be extended to handle the management of `CSIStoragePool` objects.
+The external-provisioner will be extended to handle the management of `CSIStoragePool` objects.
 For local storage in the node, there will be one such `CSIStoragePool` object per node and CSI driver on that node.
 For network attached storage, there will be one `CSIStoragePool` per CSI [Topology](https://github.com/container-storage-interface/spec/blob/4731db0e0bc53238b93850f43ab05d9355df0fd9/lib/go/csi/csi.pb.go#L1662-L1691) and driver.
+However, how the external-provisioner discovers these pools is currently open.

 ### Size of ephemeral inline volumes